engichang1467/Data-Generator-Cohere/README.md

 gradio app.py
 ```

-This will start the application, allowing you to chat with the RAG model.
+This will start the application, allowing you to start generate your data.

 ## Usage